 Bio

-Away from the keyboard, Susannah is a K9 search-and-rescue handler/trainer in the United States with a particular focus in search protocol for the special-needs missing, including the elderly and those with cognitive disabilities.
-Her first search partner, Puzzle, was a Golden Retriever certified for the rescue or recovery of missing persons in urban, wilderness, disaster, and scent discrimination / trailing searches.
+Away from the keyboard and the microphone, Susannah is a K9 search-and-rescue handler/trainer in the United States with a focus on search protocol for the special-needs missing with cognitive disabilities.
+She began her search work as a commercial pilot and flight instructor in the 1990s, overflying flooded areas and other weather-damaged sites to locate stranded survivors.
+On the ground, her first K9 search partner, Puzzle, was a Golden Retriever certified for the rescue or recovery of missing persons in urban, wilderness, disaster, and scent discrimination / trailing searches.
 Puzzle retired in 2016.
-Susannah is now partnered by golden Gambit, a 2014 pup sired by Puzzle’s grandfather.
-At home, Susannah lives with a rabble rescued cats, dogs, and chickens–many of them rescues with special needs, including a pup on wheels named Ruff Draft.
+Susannah is now partnered by golden Gambit, sired by Puzzle’s grandfather.

 Susannah’s first book, Scent of the Missing: Love and Partnership with a Search and Rescue Dog, was published by Houghton Mifflin Harcourt in April 2010.
 This critically well-received book also appeared on the New York Times, Dallas Morning News, and Denver Post Bestseller lists, with excerpts appearing in D Magazine, Bark, and other online venues.
 The e-book returned to Wall Street Journal and Amazon bestseller lists in fall, 2012.
 Scent of the Missing is available in audio formats from Blackstone Audio and in e-print for Kindle, iPad, etc., as well.
 Portugese, Polish, Czechoslovakian, Japanese and Chinese editions are also available.